ZachMoreno/personal-dev/reading.md

 ## Will Read

+- [ ] How Output Management
+- [ ] The Effective Executive: The Definitive Guide to Getting the Right Things Done
+- [ ] Poor Charlie's Almanack
 - [ ] The New Digital Age
 - [ ] How Google Works
 - [ ] Jurrasic Park